High-Fidelity Qutrit Entangling Gates for Superconducting Circuits: Qutrit CZ/CZ gate

-Tuning the experimental knobs demonstrated in Fig.~\ref{fig:tunable_kerr}, we are able to find the relaxed conditions on our cross-Kerr evolution: $(\alpha_{11} + \alpha_{22}) \approx -(\alpha_{12} + \alpha_{21})$ and $(\alpha_{11} + \alpha_{22}) \approx 2(\alpha_{12} + \alpha_{21})$.
-Under these conditions, at some drive time $\tau$, we will have approximately acquired the desired entangling phases found in Eq.\ \ref{eq: CZD} to synthesize respectively a CZ or CZ$^\dag$ unitary.
-We find that when using flat-top cosine pulses for the cross-Kerr drive, the ramp features can lead to offsets on the linear accumulation of entangling phase; for this reason, the highest fidelity implementation of our gates only uses an approximate relationship on the $\alpha_{ij}$ terms with some adjustment necessary.
-Finally, as outlined schematically in Fig.~\ref{fig:gate_schematic}, one can undo the local Z-like phases (found via tomography) in both the \{$\ket{0}$,$\ket{1}$\} and \{$\ket{1}$,$\ket{2}$\} subspaces with virtual Z gates \cite{PhysRevA.96.022330}.
+Using the experimental knobs demonstrated in Fig.~\ref{fig:tunable_kerr}, we are able to satisfy approximate conditions on our cross-Kerr evolution that are ideal for compactly generating qutrit controlled phase gates.
+Specifically, we find drive parameters that satisfy $(\alpha_{11} + \alpha_{22}) \approx -(\alpha_{12} + \alpha_{21})$ for performing the CZ gate and $(\alpha_{11} + \alpha_{22}) \approx 2(\alpha_{12} + \alpha_{21})$ for performing the CZ$^\dag$ gate.The Stark drive parameters that meet these conditions are provided in Supplementary Note 1.
+Under these conditions on the cross-Kerr, and with the unitary evolution provided by our gate scheme in Eq. \ref{evol}, at some drive time $\tau$, we will have approximately acquired the desired entangling phases found in Eq.\ \ref{eq: CZD} to synthesize respectively a CZ or CZ$^\dag$ unitary.
+To ensure adiabaticity and limit leakage, we perform the Stark drive via flat-top cosine pulses with ramp up and down features.
+This ramp leads to effective offsets on the accumulation of the entangling phases, as we only expect the linear accumulation of entangling phase given by $\alpha_{ij}$ in Eq.\ \ref{eq:cross-kerr} to correspond to the flat-top of the Stark drive.
+When tuning up the two-qutrit gates, this means that we first perform parameters sweeps to find regions where the previously mentioned conditions on the $\alpha_{ij}$s are met, then perform the actual pulse scheme in Fig. \ref{fig:gate_schematic} and adjust the Stark drive parameters until the target entangling phases given by Eq.\ \ref{eq: CZD} are most accurately acquired.
+Finally, as outlined schematically in Fig.~\ref{fig:gate_schematic}, one can undo the local Z phases (found via tomography) in both the \{$\ket{0}$,$\ket{1}$\} and \{$\ket{1}$,$\ket{2}$\} subspaces with virtual Z gates \cite{PhysRevA.96.022330}.
 In this work, we performed the CZ and CZ$^\dag$ on two different pairs of transmon qutrits, demonstrating the flexible nature of generating two-qutrit gates from this driven cross-Kerr scheme.